adambabik/respond/README.md

 * `-e, --exclude file[, file ...]` - excludes files from being observed,
 * `-d, --debug` - prints debug logs to STDOUT.

-## Using Respond in node.js applications
+## Using respond in node.js applications

-Respond can be used in node.js applications.
+respond can be used in node.js applications.
 All you need to do is to install respond from NPM (see Installation) and require module in you app.

 More details will come soon.